 The Group's ability to engage in funding, investment and derivative transactions could be adversely affected by uncertainty in the strength of other financial institutions or market participants.
 Financial institutions are closely interrelated as a result of their trading, clearing, counterparty, funding or other activities.
 As a result, default by, or even rumors or questions about the solvency of, one or more financial services institutions, or a loss of confidence in the financial services industry generally, may lead to market-wide liquidity problems and could lead to further losses or defaults.
 The Group has direct or indirect exposure to many counterparties in the financial sector, including brokers and dealers, commercial banks, investment banks, collective investment funds and hedge funds, and other institutional clients with which it regularly executes transactions.
 Many of these transactions expose the Group to credit risk in the event of default.
+This risk increased due to the COVID-19 pandemic in light of the increased indebtedness and the decline in income for certain of the Group's counterparties in certain sectors (such as air transit, leisure activities, hotels and restaurants) to which the Group is exposed.
 In addition, this risk could be exacerbated if the collateral the Group holds cannot be liquidated or is liquidated at prices that are not sufficient to cover the full amount of the loan or derivative exposure.